mongodb/docs/source/includes/fact-platform-s390x.rst

 .. topic:: Platform Support EOL Notice

    - MongoDB 3.6 and 3.4 are no longer supported on the s390x platform.
-     Please upgrade to MongoDB 4.0+ for Enterprise support or MongoDB 4.2+ for Community support on the s390x platform.
+     Please upgrade to MongoDB 4.0 or later for Enterprise support or MongoDB 4.2 or later for Community support on the s390x platform.

 .. list-table::
    :header-rows: 1